noir-lang/docs/docs/language_concepts/07_mutability.md

 global type can also be inferred by the compiler entirely.
 Globals can also be used to specify array annotations for function parameters and can be imported from submodules.

-Globals are currently limited to Field, integer, and bool literals.

 ```rust
 global N: Field = 5; // Same as `global N: comptime Field = 5`